The Excel SUM function adds together a supplied set of numbers and returns the sum of these values.

 |Value Within a|

 |Other Text||Ignored||#VALUE!
 Error|

-The following spreadsheet shows the Excel Sum function used to calculate the sum of the numbers 5, 6, 7, 8 & 9.
-In each of the five examples, the numbers are supplied to the Sum function differently.
+The following spreadsheets show the Excel Sum function used to calculate the sum of the numbers 5, 6, 7, 8 & 9.
+In each of the five examples, the numbers are supplied to the Sum function in a different way.

-Further examples of the Excel Sum function can be found on the Microsoft Office website.
+Further examples of the Excel Sum function are provided on the Microsoft Office website.